 - Ten (10) Unexcused Absences of ANY KIND: A letter will be mailed home alerting the parent/guardian that the student has reached this threshold.
 The letter will also be placed in the child’s cumulative folder.

 - Ten (10) Unexcused: Truant Absences: A truancy referral will be made to the district attendance officer at whose discretion a court referral will be made.
 A letter indicating this will be mailed home and placed in the student’s cumulative file.
+The district attendance officer may also contact the parents/guardians for a meeting.

 - Fifteen (15) Unexcused Absences of ANY KIND: A letter will be mailed home and placed in the student’s cumulative file.
 This letter will serve as initial notification that an attendance review committee will convene at the end of the year to determine whether or not the student will be retained or promoted.